 Not all Arriva trains are accessible to wheelchairs, and not all stations offer assistance to wheelchair users.
 For more information on the service on different stations, contact Arriva by phone +45 70 80 44 44 daily from 6.00 PM to 12.00 AM or on the Arriva website.
 Assistance must be booked no later than 12 hours before departure/arrival.

 All Light Rail train are accessible from all platforms.
 Access is directly into the railcar.

-The yellow busses in Aarhus are wheelchair accessible to wheel chairs, mostly without using a lift.
+The yellow busses in Aarhus are wheelchair accessible, mostly without using a lift.
 Few of the busses are equipped with a lift, and in those busses, the driver will assist you.

-We do not recommend wheelchair users to use the blue busses in Aarhus.
+We do not recommend that wheelchair users take the blue busses in Aarhus.
 Almost none are wheelchair accessible for wheelchairs or equipped with a lift.
 The driver will not be able to assist you.

 The Taxi fleet in Aarhus comprises disability vehicles, which are adapted to transport wheelchair users.
 For an extra fee, disability vehicles can bring along a stair climber to assist wheelchair users up and down straight staircases.

 The price for using the disability vehicles is 20% higher than a normal taxi.
 The taximeter will start when the driver starts assisting the passenger.

 Generally, few disability vehicle are available between 6.30 – 9.30 AM and 2 – 4 PM.
 You are advised to avoid these times, and to book a disability vehicle minimum two weeks ahead.
 The phone number to book is +45 89484848